-"Ah, Iain, you play the guitar, you play little brother of war, and you play by the rules my mother laid out for you, obviously, you were made for me."
+"Ah, Iain, you play the guitar, you play little brother of war, and you play by the rules my mother laid out for you.
+Obviously, you were made for me."

-What did you say to that?
+What did I say to that?
+What could I say to that?
 I was too choked up to do anything except stare at this woman but her brothers just shook their heads.

 "You shouldn't have told her you play lacrosse, Iain.
 Victorious really crushes on that sport."
 "Well, that's a good thing, right?"
 I asked.